-- 4.9.1 All AQHA World Show Finalists from the AQHA Youth World, Select World and AQHA World Championship Show in the Working Cow Horse Classes will be invited to compete at the NRCHA World Show in the corresponding NRCHA classes for which they qualified.
+4.9.1 All AQHA World Show Finalists from the AQHA Youth World, Select World and AQHA World Championship Show in the Working Cow Horse Classes will be invited to compete at the NRCHA World Show in the corresponding NRCHA classes for which they qualified.
 NRCHA equipment rules will be in effect.
-Junior / Amateur qualified horses may be shown in a bridle, two rein or hackamore class. - 4.9.2 All APHA World Show Finalists from the APHA Youth World and APHA World Show in Working Cow Horse Classes will be invited to compete at the NRCHA World Show in the corresponding NRCHA classes for which they qualified.
+Junior / Amateur qualified horses may be shown in a bridle, two rein or hackamore class.

+4.9.2 All APHA World Show Finalists from the APHA Youth World and APHA World Show in Working Cow Horse Classes will be invited to compete at the NRCHA World Show in the corresponding NRCHA classes for which they qualified.
 NRCHA Equipment rules will be in effect.
-Junior / Amateur qualified horses may be shown in a bridle, two rein or hackamore class. - 4.9.3 The top 10 SHTX world show finalists in Youth, Limited, Non Pro and Open SHTX divisions will be invited to compete at the NRCHA World Show in the corresponding NRCHA classes for which they qualified. - 4.9.4 Each finalist invitation will be allowed one (1) entry into the World Show.
-Invitations may not be used to enter multiple classes. - 4.10 In order for an NRCHA approved show to count as one of the three times in a given class a horse and rider must show and receive a score of at least -0- in both parts of the event (rein work and cow work).
+Junior / Amateur qualified horses may be shown in a bridle, two rein or hackamore class.

+4.9.3 The top 10 SHTX world show finalists in Youth, Limited, Non Pro and Open SHTX divisions will be invited to compete at the NRCHA World Show in the corresponding NRCHA classes for which they qualified.

+4.9.4 Each finalist invitation will be allowed one (1) entry into the World Show.
+Invitations may not be used to enter multiple classes.

+4.10 In order for an NRCHA approved show to count as one of the three times in a given class a horse and rider must show and receive a score of at least -0- in both parts of the event (rein work and cow work).
 A horse and rider who fail to attempt to complete either the rein work or the cow work pattern will not be recognized as being an entry in the class and therefore it will not count toward one of the three qualifying events.
+This will be considered a Non-Entry and will be designated by the judge as N-E in the score box of the judges' cards.

+4.11 Regional and national standings and winners will be named at the end of the regular season, before the NRCHA World Championship Show.

+4.11.1 To be eligible for an NRCHA Regional Championship, a horse or horse and rider combination must have competed at least four times in a given class in at least four NRCHA approved shows in a specific region.

-This will be considered a Non-Entry and will be designated by the judge as N-E in the score box of the judges' cards. - 4.11 Regional and national standings and winners will be named at the end of the regular season, before the NRCHA World Championship Show. - 4.12 NRCHA World Championship Show Finals will result in World Champions being named, but will not earn points and will not count toward National (year-end) Championship points. - 4.13 A horse does not have to compete at the World Show to qualify for Regional or National (year-end) awards. - 4.14 Hackamore horses may show at the World Show as 6-year-olds as they qualified during their 5-year-old year.
-A hackamore horse may have been shown in the bridle or two rein after November 15 for this show only. - 4.15 Two Rein horses may show at the World Show after their year of Two Rein eligibility as they qualified during their eligible year. - 4.16 Non Pro Boxing, Youth Boxing, and Youth Cow Horse riders may show a 6 year old in a snaffle or hackamore as they qualified during their 5-year old year. - 4.17 Eligibility of horse and/or rider to show in classes they have qualified for at the World Championship Show will not be affected by classes they show in between the end of the qualifying year and the completion of the World Show.
-(Example: If the rider was still eligible for Boxing classes at the end of the show year, they can cross the \$750 threshold after November 15 and still compete at the World Show).
-Money won at the NRCHA
+4.12 NRCHA World Championship Show Finals will result in World Champions being named, but will not earn points and will not count toward National (year-end) Championship points.

+4.13 A horse does not have to compete at the World Show to qualify for Regional or National (year-end) awards.

+4.14 Hackamore horses may show at the World Show as 6-year-olds as they qualified during their 5-year-old year.
+A hackamore horse may have been shown in the bridle or two rein after November 15 for this show only.

+4.15 Two Rein horses may show at the World Show after their year of Two Rein eligibility as they qualified during their eligible year.
+4.16 Non Pro Boxing, Youth Boxing, and Youth Cow Horse riders may show a 6 year old in a snaffle or hackamore as they qualified during their 5-year old year.